aldolat/private-content/readme.txt

 Private Content provides a shortcode to display a small portion of a post content only to users of a specific role.
 For example, you can show the hidden text to Editors or to Authors or to any other WordPress role, even a custom role.

-Private Content is not intended to be used as a memberhip plugin management, but instead it should be used to show small parts of a post only to certain users or roles.
+Private Content is not intended to be used as a membership plugin management, but instead it should be used to show small parts of a post only to certain users or roles.

 For a comprehensive explanation, please see [the official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).
 The text of the Wiki is also available as a PDF, that you can download [from here](https://github.com/aldolat/private-content/blob/master/documentation/private-content.pdf).